nraynes/ZBuild/README.md

+# ZBuild

+ZBuild is a wrapper for Qt, and is designed to make UI development simple and easy while keeping access to all the advanced features of Qt allowing you to make high quality native looking applications in code with as low as just 1 line of code.

 # Building Package

 This project was developed on MAC.
 If you're a windows user, sorry, you'll have to wait until I get around to updating the readme to include setup instructions for Windows.